-After 10 days in Fiji, New Zealand was the 19th country on our world tour.
+After our 10 days in Fiji, New Zealand was the 19th country on our trip around the world.
 For the next 11 days we want to explore New Zealand from Auckland in the north to Queenstown in the south with the rental car on our own and we are looking forward to the many scenic highlights.

 Table of contents